 Are you a prepper?
-I certainly am.
-I like to buy goods when they are on sale or in season and store them for use during the year.
-I even grow my own herbs to dry and put away for winter use.
-This simple practice saves me a lot of trips to the grocery store, saves me money when I buy items at lower prices, and it ensures that there will be food in the house during power outages, severe flu seasons, or when the roads are simply too risky to drive during the winter mess.
+If you're anything like us, you like to buy goods when they are on sale or in season and store them for use during the year.
+You may even grow your own herbs to dry and put away for winter use.
+This simple practice saves a lot of trips to the grocery store, saves a ton of money when you buy items at lower prices, and it ensures that there will be food in the house during power outages, severe flu seasons, or when the roads are simply too risky to drive during the winter mess.
 We will be prepared for every inconvenience the weather throws our way!

 For many bread bakers, dry milk is an essential ingredient used to replace the expensive cartons of milk found in the dairy aisle of the grocery store.
 The reconstituted dry milk has no effect on the flavor of the bread and ensures that no regular milk goes to waste in a home that drinks little to no milk.